 We're experienced holiday-makers in Cornwall so we know how important it is to be prepared for the weather in throughout the year..
 We are aware that one can enjoy an ice-cream on the beach in January or equally be swimming in the sea during a rainstorm in August!

 We can't guarantee the weather in Cornwall, but we do promise a happy holiday in our most comfortable home with a welcome tray on your arrival.

 From the imposing solid front door to the tiled floor vestibule you enter the beamed, open-plan, carpeted living area with its original cob walls.
-This room invites relaxation with its leather sofa, cosy chairs,open fireplace, window seats, several table lamps, board games, and flat screen TV with DVD player.
+This room invites relaxation with its leather sofa, cosy chairs,open fireplace, window seats, several table lamps, board games, and flat screen TV.

-At the other end of the living room is a generous dining table, with a rocking and Windsor chairs, in front of an inglenook containing an attractive camphor chest.
-Also within this area is a side table bearing an elegant locally-made stone lamp.
+At the other end of the living room is a generous dining table, with a rocking and Windsor chairs, in front of an inglenook containing an attractive camphor chest, on top of which is an elegant locally-made stone lamp.

 There is a BT Home Hub connection providing free wi-fi and internet access.